s0md3v/be-a-hacker/README.md

 6. **OSINT:** Being an online detective
 7. **Car hacking:** Hacking into cars (duh)
 8. **Mobile hacking:** Hacking mobiles and mobile apps (duh x2)
-9. **IoT hacking:** Hacking internet connected devices e.g. cameras or smart doorbells
+9. **IoT hacking:** Hacking internet-connected devices e.g. cameras or smart doorbells
 10. **Social engineering:** Manipulating people to extract information or hack their systems

-Once you find what interests you the most, spend one day doing research about how to get started and what are the best resources to do so.
-Next day, just get started and never stop learning, everything will fall into place.
+Once you find what interests you the most, spend one-day doing research about how to get started and what are the best resources to do so.
+The next day, just get started and never stop learning, everything will fall into place.

 Also, do these things:

 - Start a blog, you can start by compiling all the knowledge about one topic from different sources into one article.
 Give credit tho.
 - Start writing tools (they don't need to be open source)
 - Become a part of communities, I suggest [Many Hats Club](https://discord.gg/infosec) on discord and following relevant people on Twitter.
-- When you have start getting a grip of your favorite subject, watch talks related to it.
+- When you have start getting a grip on your favorite subject, watch talks related to it.
 An archive can be found on [infocon.org](https://infocon.org).

 ## FAQ